XKirby/en/inventory.md

 > > ![](assets/images/icons/badgepoint-small.png){: .inline-icon } • 1 BP
 > > ![](assets/images/icons/coin-small.png){: .inline-icon } • 50 Coins
 > >
-> > All Techniques have Simple, but you can't gain *SP*{: .courage-color } from Exceptional Results when using them.
+> > All Techniques have Simple on their Primary and Secondary checks, but you can't gain *SP*{: .courage-color } from Exceptional Results when using them.

 {: .item-callout .item-left }
 > ![](assets/images/badges/unsimplifier.png)